Carrigan/interactive_art/triclojure/presentation.md

 ???

-- This all changed though when I took a class outside the engineering school where we had a group of students from 5 different schools that were tasked with making a robot that could conduct a 10 piece orchestra.
-The professors had encouraged use to use two tools for this: Arduino and Processing.
-I didn't know it at the time but learning these tools would change the course of my career.
+- Conducting robots class: students from 5 different schools making a robot for a 10 piece orchestra.
+- The professors had encouraged use to use two tools for this: Arduino and Processing.
 - Using these tools, we were able to build a robot in one semester that would take a MIDI file as input and use it to conduct any song to a 10 piece orchestra.
 Our robot had motors controlling one arm to conduct in the traditional manor, motors controlling the other arm and wrist to show what